ConnorSweeneyDev/AdventOfCode2025/readme.md

 Solutions to the Advent of Code 2025 programming puzzles.

 # How to Use
-Get your inputs and put them in the `input/` folder in the format `dayN.txt`.
-After that running the program should display all your solutions for each day.
+You need to use your own input files to run the solutions.
+This can be automated by creating a `.env` file with the format `AOC_SESSION=<your_session_cookie>`.
+Alternatively, you can manually grab each input file in the format `input/dayN.txt`.

 # How to Build
 This project uses my custom zero dependency bootstrapped build system called